-Putting Incident in Context
+Putting Incidents in Context

 You are sitting in your office building and the fire alarm goes off.
 Following health and safety procedures, you head outside and smell smoke.
 You can see flames coming from the top two floors of the building.
 The fire department has arrived and is setting up to put the fire out.
 Your colleagues are moved away from the building, and anyone who is hurt is treated.
 You are left to wonder when, if ever, you’ll be able to come back to work.

-Emergency response is the protection of life, safety, assets and the environment (for more information, see our emergency response blog post).
+Emergency Response is the protection of life, safety, assets and the environment (for more information, see our emergency response blog post).
 In the scenario above, this is most of the steps in the first paragraph:

 - The detection of a fire and setting off the alarm

 - The fire department putting the fire out